 DN regular Adi Halfin (last seen on our pages here) joins us today with Earth Odyssey, a music video born out of a cancelled shoot that was stopped in its tracks by the coronavirus outbreak.
 It sees dancers from all over the globe, in lockdown, creating individual choreography to Asaf Avidan’s unique brand of pop-folk.
 In doing so, Halfin has created a hopeful vision that expresses the unity and togetherness shown by so many people around the planet during the present situation.
 Accompanying the video today is a chat with Halfin, who tells us about the instinctual genesis of Earth Odyssey and its rapid two week turnaround.

-How did this project begin and was the original brief?
+How did this project begin and what was the original brief?

 So, Asaf came up with this idea of releasing a smaller video of dancers filming themselves in confinement dancing to Earth Odyssey.
 It was mainly as a reaction to all the beautiful videos from Italy of people singing from their balconies together.
 We wanted to create something optimistic that will make people feel happy in these dark, confusing times.

-How did you communicate with the dancers about their choreography, what were you looking for in their performances?
+How did you communicate with the dancers about their choreography in order to capture movement which worked for the track?